 6. The Positive Birth Book by Milli Hill

-As the weeks of pregnancy creep by, naturally we become more and more focused on the inevitability of labor and delivery, especially when it's our first child and we are not sure quite what to expect.
-We wonder what it will be like, how we will manage the pain, how long it will last, whether we will have complications or a straightforward birth?
+As the weeks of pregnancy creep by, naturally, we become more and more focused on the inevitability of labor and delivery, especially when it's our first child and we are not sure quite what to expect.
+We wonder what it will be like, how we will manage the pain, how long it will last, and whether we will have complications or a straightforward birth.

-With plenty of other mom's birth stories included, the author will help you develop a belief in yourself and your bodies' ability to give birth free from anxiety, stress and fear, ensuring that your labor and delivery are the beautiful experience that they are meant to be.
+With plenty of other moms' birth stories included, the author will help you develop a belief in yourself and your body's ability to give birth free from anxiety, stress and fear, ensuring that your labor and delivery is the beautiful experience it's meant to be.